nlavender96/Bootcamp-Project-1/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+- The machines on the internal network are not exposed to the public Internet.

-Only the load balancer machine can accept connections from the Internet.
+- Only the load balancer machine can accept connections from the Internet.
 Access to this machine is only allowed from the user's personal IP address.

-Machines within the network can only be accessed by Elk-VM.
+- Machines within the network can only be accessed by Elk-VM.

-A summary of the access policies in place can be found in the table below.
+- A summary of the access policies in place can be found in the table below:

 | Name     | Publicly Accessible?   | IP Address     |
 |----------|------------------------|----------------|